ColinOrr2006/Wearables/README.md

 Notes:
 ======
+To run the R script run_analysis.R in your environment you need to update the working directory statement at the top of the script.
+The working directory needs to contain the files / folders listed above. i.e you need to have a train and a test folder with the corresponding data files.

+There are two outputs from the script:
+	TidyData.txt : A formatted dataset with subject, activity and a set of mean and std data from the completed dataset.
+Columns are all labeled
+	MeanData.txt : A formatted dataset of TidyData containg a a mean of each of the numeric columns grouped by activity and subject.

-for a detailed description of the processing of the files see CodeBook.md
+For a detailed description of the processing of the files see CodeBook.md

-please not license retrictions below based on README.txt in source project
+Please note license retrictions below based on README.txt in source project

 License:
 ========